SimonAmable/MySuccessAutomation/README.md

 *   **Local Storage:** All data in `secrets.yaml` is processed and stored **exclusively on your local machine**.
 *   **No External Transmission:** Your credentials are **never sent to any external servers or services.**
 *   **.gitignore:** The `secrets.yaml` file is included in the project's `.gitignore` file.
 This prevents it from being accidentally committed to your Git repository, ensuring your credentials remain private.
-*   **Responsibility** While this project takes measures to protect your data locally, always be cautious when handling sensitive information.
+*   **Responsibility** While this project takes measures to protect your data locally, always be cautious when handling sensitive information its not my fault if you lose yours.

 **Example `secrets.yaml`:**